mgavillo/ReactThree_lib/README.md

-This is a lib of all cool stuff you can do with react three fiber. type yarn run start to see
+React Three Fiber - Postprocess outline

-yarn run outline
+run yarn run start to see it